Anomalybound/Texture-Compressor/README.md

 2. Select Textures

-3. Right click on textures and select context menu TextureCompressor/ToPNG(JPG is alpha channel not exists)
+3. Right click on textures and select context menu TextureCompressor/ToPNG(or JPG when there is no alpha channel)

 4. Wait a moment